Everything you need to know about FIFA 22 - including release date, new gameplay features and how to pre-order

 How do I pre-order?

-In the most controversial aspect of EA’s FIFA 22 release announcement, the free upgrade plan penned as Dual Entitlement will not be available with the Standard Edition of FIFA 22, only the Ultimate Edition.
+In the most controversial aspect of EA’s FIFA 22 release announcement so far, the Dual Entitlement free upgrade plan allowing users to play a game on last and next gen consoles will not be available with the Standard Edition of FIFA 22, only the Ultimate Edition.

 To find out more, visit EA’s page on this here.